Emerge-Lab/gpudrive/examples/tutorials/04_multi_actors_demo.md

 ### 4.1 Expert control

 By default, that is, if no actions are specified, agents are stepped using the logged human trajectories.
 This mode is also referred to as _log-replay_ or _expert-control_.
 To step agents with the human driving logs, simply set `actions=None`.
-Here we run an episode without specifying any actions.
+Here we run an episode without specifying any actions:

 ```Python
 actions = None